owietrich/css-positions/README.md

 In a previous [article](https://github.com/owietrich/css-flow), I was saying how CSS normal flow is important and too often misunderstood.
 Obviously CSS positionning is also really important to know and is the key to mastering layouts.

-Whatever you are a JavaScript developer or a designer it is really important to

-  > as a JavaScript developer I think it is really important to know really well HTML and CSS

-A positioned element is an element whose computed `position` property is `relative, absolute, fixed or sticky`.
+A *positioned element* is an element whose computed `position` property is `relative, absolute, fixed or sticky`.

 ## static